univalence/spark-tools/site/src/main/tut/spark-test/getting_started.md

 libraryDependencies += "io.univalence" %% "spark-test" % "0.2+245-09a064d9" % Test
 ```

-## Creating a DataFrame with a json string
+## Create a DataFrame with a JSON string

-We start by importing and extending with SparkTest
+We start by importing and extending SparkTest.
 ```scala
 import io.univalence.sparktest.SparkTest
 import org.scalatest.FunSuiteLike